FDio/csit/docs/job_specs/report_iterative/2n-skx/vpp-mrr-00.md

 1c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2xcbase
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2xcbase
 4c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2xcbase
-##### dot1q-l2xcbase
-1c AND 64b AND mrr AND xxv710 AND drv_avf AND dot1q-l2xcbase
-2c AND 64b AND mrr AND xxv710 AND drv_avf AND dot1q-l2xcbase
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND dot1q-l2xcbase
 ##### eth-l2patch
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2patch
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2patch